yguitton/training-material/topics/galaxy-interface/tutorials/onedata-remote-export/tutorial.md

 # Introduction

 Onedata Remote File Source can be configured as writable.
-In such a case, you can export your Galaxy datasets to a Onedata space.
+In such a case, you can export your Galaxy datasets to a Onedata Space.

 # Configuration